kimbjerge/MCC24-trap/README.md

    If running on RaspberryPi use the raspberryInstall.sh script.

-3. Download and unpack the YOLO weights and test images - see the drive.google.com links above
+3. Download and unpack the YOLOv5 weights and test images - see the drive.google.com links above

 4. Run the insect detector and classifiers (Use the *s6.pt or *m6.pt YOLOv5 weights)